bloomberg/bde-tools/_sources/help.txt

 ::

-   $ waf distclean  # deletes the output directory, including the existing configuration
+   $ waf distclean  # delete the output directory, including the existing configuration
    $ waf configure build

 Waf is not recognizing the changes that I just made.